 The Applicant will be involved during the construction phase.
-Thereafter the development will become part of the normal residential area.
-There is no homeowners association of body corporate to take on
+Thereafter the development will become part of the normal residential area and open space areas/services/roads will be transferred to the George Municipality.

+There is no homeowners association of body corporate to take on the role and responsibilities of maintenance and long-term management.